deivid-rodriguez/pry-byebug/README.md

 ## Installation

-Drop
+Add

 ```ruby
 gem 'pry-byebug'
 ```

-in your Gemfile and run
+to your Gemfile and run

     bundle install